by Colleen McGuire

 refugees and certain dogs were specially trained to track down any wandering flock and bring them to the safety of the castle.
 The Crusaders looted pagan King Mausolus’ tomb to construct the castle chapel.
 You can see the Mausoleum’s stonework embedded throughout the castle walls.

 Applause to the castle’s curators for abundant and edifying signage.
 Exhibits are not confined to the history, flags and weapons of the Knights of St. John, but cover an array of tantalizing topics.
-The spiral Snake Tower is where
+The spiral Snake

 you can read about ancient medicine practices, including healing with snakes.
 The impressive amphora collection, many found by Bodrum sponge divers, come from around the rim of the Mediterranean.
 Ceramists of antiquity inscribed their names